Mataniko/IV-Play/README.md

 Typing ‘donkey kong’ in the game list goes to the first instance depending where focus is when typing; if there are no instances downward it will go to the first instance of ‘donkey kong’ which may be all the way at the top in the favorites.

+### Auditing the Game List

+By default, IV/Play will display all roms, whether they exist in the roms folder or not.

+To limit the display to only those roms which are available and playable, place a MAME_g.ini file in the same directory as IV-Play.exe.
+The file MAME_g.ini is produced by MameUI64 after running an audit of all games.

+To produce this file, follow these steps:

+1. Run MameUI64.
+2. Select File->Audit all games.
+3. Copy MAME_g.ini into the same folder as IV-Play.exe.

+IV-Play will then limit the game list to only games that are available for play.

 ### Favorites

 IV/Play supports the use of a .\\favorites.ini file.
 This is a text file with one game per line, for example: